apache/ignite/modules/ducktests/tests/README.md

 - https://github.com/confluentinc/ducktape - source code of the `ducktape`.
 - http://ducktape-docs.readthedocs.io - documentation to the `ducktape`.

-Structure of the `ignitetest` directory is:
+Structure of the `tests` directory is:
 - `./ignitetest/services` contains basic services functionality.
 - `./ignitetest/utils` contains utils for testing.
 - `./ignitetest/tests` contains tests.
+- `./checks` contains unit tests of utils, tests' decorators etc.

 Docker is used to emulate distributed environment.
 Single container represents a running node.